 7. Pyramid Repeaters and the new system

-Pyramid repeaters are authorized on the P-25 UHF T-Band Digital Trunked radio system.
+Pyramid and Motorola repeaters are authorized on the P-25 UHF T-Band Digital Trunked radio system.
 Consult LCWC radio technicians for specific requirements.

 8. What radio system coverage can I expect from the new system?